-NOW, THEREFORE, BE IT RESOLVED, we the Durham Board of County Commissioners do hereby resolve to recognize and honor the life and work of Dr. Martin Luther King, Jr. and his commitment to improve the human condition of all people through access to quality education, affordable housing, equal opportunity, living wage employment, safe and humane labor conditions for all employees and quality healthcare.
+NOW, THEREFORE, BE IT RESOLVED, we the Durham Board of County Commissioners do hereby resolve to recognize and honor the life and work of Dr. Martin Luther King, Jr. and his commitment to improve the human condition of all people through adoption of a racial equity framework for governmental decision-making, access to quality education, affordable housing, equal opportunity, shared prosperity, living wage employment, safe and humane labor conditions for all employees and quality healthcare.